-Our current project - Inquiry-to-Insight (I2I) - explores the effectiveness of direct student-to-student communication, using the Internet, to confront environmental problems and envision solutions.
-We have developed two major curricular tools: an online ocean acidification activity and virtual lab, and a student-oriented international carbon footprint calculator.
+Our current project - Inquiry to Student Environmental Action (I2SEA) - explores the effectiveness of direct student-to-student communication, using the Internet, to confront environmental problems and envision solutions.
+We have developed a series of curricular tools, including an online ocean acidification activity and virtual lab, and a student-oriented international carbon footprint calculator.
 The latter is part of a larger project that we call the International Student Carbon Footprint Challenge (ISCFC).

 Email me if you would like additional details on any of the aforementioned education projects.

 --click here for a list of my teaching and related job experience--